Seatis/my-teaching-materials/javascript/project-music-player/specification.md

 ## Tracks
- - A simpe list of tracks
+ - A simple list of tracks
  - By default it must display the "All tracks" playlist
  - You might only display the file names, like "hello.mp3"
  	- In this case you won't display the duration